SystemsApproach/sdn/netvirt.rst

 .. [#] This is a good place to note that even though network
-       virtualization can be entirely implemented as an overlay, without touching the physical underlay, the leaf-spine based physical underlay found in datacenters is also implemented using SDN, as described in Chapter 7.
+       virtualization can be entirely implemented as an overlay, without touching the physical underlay, the leaf-spine based physical underlay found in datacenters is often also implemented using SDN, as described in Chapter 7.
 In this case, the overlay and underlay are managed as two distinct SDN domains.
-An interesting question whether blurring the line between the two, resulting in an overlay-aware underlay / underlay-aware overlay, provides value.
+An interesting question is whether blurring the line between the two, resulting in an overlay-aware underlay / underlay-aware overlay, provides value.